MicrosoftDocs/azure-stack-docs/azure-local/update/update-via-powershell-23h2.md

 Before you begin, make sure that:

-- You have access to an Azure Local, version 23H2 system that is running 2310 or higher.
+- You have access to an Azure Local, version 23H2 system that is running 2311 or higher.
 The system should be registered in Azure.
-- You have access to a client that can connect to your Azure Local.
-This client should be running PowerShell 5.0 or later.
+- You have access to a client that can connect to your Azure Local. <!--This client should be running PowerShell 5.0 or later.-->
-- You have access to the solution update package over the network.
-You sideload or copy these updates to the machines in your system.
+- You have access to the solution update over the network.
+A typical quarterly update downloads around XX GB of files.

 ## Connect to your Azure Local